RodrigoPAml/BoxEngine/docs/api.md

 ## Get Modifier Key
 Get the modifier key status

-Argument is a string in KeyModifier format (see last chapter below)
+Argument is a string in enums.KeyModifierEnum format

-Return the result as a string in InputAction format (see last chapter below)
+Return the result as a string in enuns.InputActionEnum format

 ```lua
 function engine.input.get_mod(key = string) end